-For instance, a number of students are commenting that every time they have gone to use the library computers they are either 'down' or very slow.
-If you know that improving ICT and upgrading the library is two years down the track in the property plan, you already know it is unlikely that this problem will be fixed any time soon.
-You can help by raising the issue with the board, e.g., "I know that we have planned for it for next year but is the board aware that some students are complaining about ICT access in the library?"
-(Note: It would be a good idea to talk to the principal first if you are going to say something like this - that no surprises rule!)
+Students are complaining that the library computers are often down or very slow.
+You know that improving ICT and upgrading the library is two years down the track in the property plan, so this issue is likely to not improve anytime soon.
+You can help by raising the issue with the board: "I know we have an upgrade planned for the future, but is the board aware that students have an ongoing struggle with the computers in the library?"

+(Note: It would be a good idea to talk to the principal first - remember the no surprises rule!)

 - As school is gearing up at the beginning of the year, play the politician and introduce yourself around a bit, particularly with junior classes.
-Utilise networks that already exist in your school, e.g. student council, house meetings, and peer support programmes, to get a feel for what issues are impacting student. - At each board meeting note anything that is discussed which is deferred for decision to the next meeting.
-Use the networks you developed at the beginning of the year to get an idea of what students think about that issue and contribute that at the next meeting. - Keep notes so your successor can see what you have been up to and where you have got to on incomplete projects. - Do celebrate your successes and make sure the student body hears about them!
+Utilise networks that already exist in your school, like student council, house meetings, and peer support programmes.
+Get a feel for what issues are impacting students. - At each board meeting note anything that is discussed which is deferred for decision to the next meeting.
+Use the networks you developed at the beginning of the year to get an idea of what students think about that issue and contribute that at the next meeting. - Keep notes so your successor can see what you have been up to and where you are with incomplete projects. - · Celebrate your successes and make sure the student body hears about them!